naa986/wp-paypal/wp-paypal/readme.txt

 * Enable debug to troubleshoot various issues (e.g. orders not getting updated)
 * Open PayPal log to see how IPN (Instant Payment Notification) is being received from PayPal
 * Accept debit or credit card payments
-* Pay with PayPal balance
-* Pay with a bank account
-* Pay with PayPal Credit (Pay later, Pay over time)
-* Pay with PayPal credit or debit cards
 * Accept recurring subscription payments on a daily, weekly, monthly or yearly basis
-* Sell items with different variation options (e.g. size, color, price)
 * Switch your store to PayPal sandbox mode for testing
-* Compatible with the latest version of WordPress
-* Compatible with any WordPress theme
 * Sell in any currency supported by PayPal
 * Charge shipping on your products or services
 * Charge tax on your products or services
 * Send a purchase confirmation email to your customer after a transaction
 * Send a sale notification email to one or more recipients (e.g. the seller) after a transaction
-* Customize PayPal buttons with CSS
 * Accept payments with PayPal smart payment buttons
 * Accept Pay Later Pay in 4 payments